JacieWDI/WDI_PROJECT_4/README.md

 ## Brief
-We were set a challenge to design and build a MERN stack app.
+As the final project of the GA Web Developmnent Immersive course, we were set a challenge to design and build a MERN stack app.

 Technical requirements:
 - Build a full-stack application